-English II - This course covers a range of literary concepts and genres including poetic devices, biography, and fiction.
+English II - Instructor: Mrs. Reynolds - This course covers a range of literary concepts and genres including poetic devices, biography, and fiction.
 Numerous examples from talented and well-known authors are discussed, analyzed, and interpreted for each style of work.
 Grammar, punctuation, writing styles and formats are practiced through workbook and various writing assignments.

-American Literature - Elements of Literature/Grammar: Readings from a variety of English and American authors that illustrate the different modes, marks, and forms of literature.
+American Literature - English III - Instructor: Mrs. Welch - Elements of Literature/Grammar: Readings from a variety of English and American authors that illustrate the different modes, marks, and forms of literature.
 Includes exercises in grammar essentials and grammar application to writing.

-British Literature - British literature/grammar: Study of selections of British literature from the Middle Ages to the Modern Period; includes some history from each period.
+British Literature - English IV- Instructor: Mrs. Welch - British Literature/Grammar: Study of selections of British literature from the Middle Ages to the Modern Period; includes some history from each period.
 Exercises in grammar include practice in essentials and application through composition.

 AP English 12: AP English Literature and Comp - Must have completed 11th grade English

 Description:The AP English Literature and Composition course focuses on reading, analyzing, and writing about imaginative literature (fiction, poetry, drama) from various periods.
 Students engage in close reading and critical analysis of imaginative literature to deepen their understanding of the ways writers use language to provide both meaning and pleasure.
 As they read, students consider a work’s structure, style, and themes, as well as its use of figurative language, imagery, and symbolism.
 Writing assignments include expository, analytical, and argumentative essays that require students to analyze and interpret literary work.